 - st: the stratum of the remote server.
-The stratum of a server can be set to 1 to 16 from the top to the bottom.
-In order to relieve the load and network congestion, in principle, you should avoid connecting directly to a stratum 1 server.
+The stratum of a server can be set to 1 through 16 from high to low.
+In order to relieve the load and network congestion, you should avoid connecting directly to a stratum 1 server.

-- when: how many seconds have elapsed since the last successful request.
+- when: the number of seconds that have elapsed since the last successful request.

-offset: the difference in milliseconds (ms) between the host time synchronized through NTP and the time of the time source.
-The closer the offset is to 0, the closer the time of the host and the NTP server is.
+- offset: the time difference in milliseconds (ms) between the host and the time source through NTP.
+The closer the offset is to 0, the closer the times of the host and the NTP server are.

-- jitter: a value used for statistics which records the distribution of offsets over a particular number of consecutive connections.
-The smaller its absolute value, the more accurate the host time.
+- jitter: a value used for statistics that records the distribution of offsets over a particular number of consecutive connections.
+The smaller its absolute value is, the more accurate the host time is.

-Setting the automatic launch of ntpd on startup
+Setting the automatic launch of NTPD at startup

-- Execute the following command to set the automatic launch of ntpd at startup.
+- Run the following command to automatically launch NTPD at startup.

 systemctl enable ntpd.service

-- Execute the following command to see if chrony is set to launch at startup.
+- Run the following command to check whether chrony is set to launch at startup.

-If chrony is set to launch at startup, excute the following command to remove chrony from the list of software that runs at startup.
+If chrony is set to launch at startup, run the following command to remove chrony from the auto-start list.

 systemctl is-enabled chronyd.service